 A traveller’s love for Taipei usually veers towards one thing: food.
 Taipei is truly one of the world’s greatest food cities, even if that reputation isn’t quite common knowledge yet.
 Set foot in a Taipei night market and you’ll catch the city at its best while giving yourself a little serotonin boost with all the palatable (and maybe unpalatable) goodies at your finger tips.

-Not sure how to start planning your trip to Taipei?
+Not sure how to start planning your trip?
 Here are a few resources from our Taipei Travel Guide:

 - 48 Hours in Taipei: A Complete Itinerary

 - Where to Stay in Taipei

 All too many travellers pass by Hualien.
 At first glance, there doesn’t seem like much too occupy yourself in this eastern Taiwan city.
 While more exciting cities await elsewhere on the island, Hualien charms less with what’s in it than what’s outside it.

 Sure, there’s a handful of interesting things to do in Hualien itself from the usual Taiwanese suspects of night markets, temples, and even some beaches with impressive coastal scenery.
 But the real reason for visiting Hualien is as a base to explore some of Taiwan’s best natural attractions.

 Just 15 kilometres outside of Hualien lies Taroko Gorge, a formidable park bedecked with towering cliffs, canyons and lush forests.
 Among the best places to visit in Taiwan, Taroko Gorge is best savoured visiting at a leisurely pace from Hualien rather than on a frenzied day trip from Taipei.